 Choosing a career that you’ll love and keep for life can be one of life’s greatest struggles – especially when you’re confused about the endless options available to you.

 After all, how can you be sure you’re choosing the RIGHT one?
 And how come it’s seemingly easier for some people but, for you, feels like a challenge no one else has ever faced?

-We know that choosing a career can be an overwhelming and stressful process, and that’s why we want to help you identify your ideal career so you can embark on your path to success with ease and confidence.
+Choosing a career can be an overwhelming and stressful process, and that’s why we want to help you identify your ideal career so you can embark on your path to success with ease and confidence.

-NEGATIVE effects of choosing the wrong career
+Negative effects of choosing the wrong career

 Whether a result of peer pressure, parental involvement or lack of self-awareness, pursuing a career that you derive absolutely no satisfaction from or have zero interest in can be harmful in many more ways than you might think.

 And sometimes it can be difficult to recognise a career misstep – DENIAL, for one, often comes into play – but it’s important to be aware of how a bad career choice can affect you so that you’re able to recognise the signs and act accordingly.

 The work we do plays an important role in our overall health.

 Think about it: if you like your job, you feel satisfied and happy; if you hate your job, you feel constantly discouraged and miserable.
 And with time, this can lead to burnout, which has all sorts of major negative health consequences.

 In fact, research shows that those dissatisfied with their work experienced higher levels of depression, sleep problems and anxiety.
 Even your physical health takes a hit, as you’re more likely to suffer from back pain and more frequent colds.